-Figure 1B shows that MES does a reasonably good job of explaining the realized returns, and naturally a higher MES is associated with a more negative return during the crisis.
+Figure 2 shows that MES does a reasonably good job of explaining the realized returns, and naturally a higher MES is associated with a more negative return during the crisis.
 A few cases illustrate the point well.
 We can see that Bear Stearns, Lehman Brothers, CIT and Merrill Lynch have relatively high MES and these firms lose a large chunk of their equity market capitalization.
 There are, however, also some reasons to be concerned.
 For example, exchanges (NYX, ICE, ETFC) have relatively high MES but we do not think of these as systemic primarily because they are not as leveraged as say investment banks are.
-Similarly, while A.I.G. and Berkshire Hathaway have relatively low MES, A.I.G.'s leverage at 6.12 is institutions.

-above the mean leverage whereas that of Berkshire is much lower at 2.29 and thus the two should be viewed differently from a systemic risk standpoint.
-Thus combining MES and leverage of financial firms helps understanding their systemic risk better since, as predicted by the theory, financial distress costs of leveraged firms can be large in a crisis.
+Similarly, while A.I.G. and Berkshire Hathaway have relatively low MES, A.I.G.'s leverage at 6.12 is above the mean leverage whereas that of Berkshire is much lower at 2.29.
+Thus, the two should be viewed differently from a systemic risk standpoint.
+As described in the beginning of Section 3, combining MES and leverage of financial firms helps explain systemic risk better since, as predicted by the theory, financial distress costs of leveraged firms can be large in a crisis.

-In this light, when combining MES and LVG using the estimated regression coefficients (column 6 in Table 4), exchanges are no longer as systemic as investment banks and A.I.G. looks far more systemic than Berkshire Hathaway.
+To understand this point, consider the estimated systemic risk ranking of financial firms (i.e., model 6 in Table 4, which coincides with the label, "Fitted Rank", in Appendix B).
+In this light, when combining MES and LVG using the estimated regression coefficients, exchanges are no longer as systemic as investment banks and A.I.G. looks far more systemic than Berkshire Hathaway.
 The five investment banks rank in top ten both by their MES and leverage rankings so they clearly appear systemically risky (Appendix B).
-Countrywide is ranked $24^{th}$ by MES given its MES of 2.09%, but due to its high leverage of 10.39, it has a combined systemic risk ranking of $6^{th}$ using the estimated coefficients (labeled in Appendix B as "Fitted Rank").
+Countrywide is ranked $24^{th}$ by MES given its MES of 2.09%, but due to its high leverage of 10.39, it has a combined systemic risk ranking of $6^{th}$ using the estimated coefficients from model 6 in Table 4.
 Similarly, Freddie Mac is ranked $61^{st}$ by its MES but given its high leverage of 21 (comparable to that of investment banks), it ranks $2^{nd}$ , in terms of its combined ranking.
-On the flip side, CB Richard Ellis, a realestate firm, has $5^{th}$ rank in MES but given low leverage of 1.55 ranks only $24^{th}$ in terms of combined ranking.
-Investment banks, Countrywide and Freddie all collapsed or nearly collapsed, whereas CB Richard Ellis survived, highlighting the importance of the leverage correction in systemic risk measurement.
+On the flip side, CB Richard Ellis, a real-estate firm, has $5^{th}$ rank in MES but given low leverage of 1.55 ranks only $24^{th}$ in terms of combined ranking.
+Investment banks, Countrywide and Freddie Mac all collapsed or nearly collapsed, whereas CB Richard Ellis survived, highlighting the importance of the leverage correction in systemic risk measurement.